List on Bids44 →

 Known Issues — Reported by Real Kia Syros Owners

-Infotainment System Glitches: Team-BHP ownership threads and Reddit r/CarsIndia have noted occasional freezing or unresponsiveness from the touchscreen infotainment system.
-While often resolved with a simple system restart, it can be a minor annoyance for daily users.
+Infotainment System Glitches: Many owners, particularly on Team-BHP ownership threads and CarWale user reviews, have reported occasional freezing or slow response from the touchscreen infotainment system.
+Sometimes it requires a full system restart, which can be annoying on a drive.

 Warranty Status Timeline